melizalab/libtfr/README.rst

 text.

 Some code is adapted from chronux (http://www.chronux.org), by Partha Mitra and Hemant Bokil, also licensed under GPL version 2.
-The scons doxygen tool in ``site_scons/`` is third-party code under the LGPL, version 2.1.

 THE PROGRAMS ARE PROVIDED “AS IS” WITHOUT WARRANTY OF MERCANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE OR ANY OTHER WARRANTY, EXPRESS OR